IsaccBarker/Corporate/README.md

 loop back into <eggs> <class ID>
 ```

-When referencing a class, please put the word `renference` before the class identifier.
+When referencing a class, please put the word `reference` before the class identifier.

 If you don't wish to use a Integer literal, as it might not sound professional, you can do what you might do in the
 Rockstar programming language and modulo 10 the length of words, followed up by a period: